 This study focused on three target variables-teacher reprimands, student disruptive behavior, and student engagement-and their corresponding effects, after controlling for teacher praise.
-These variables were collected in 15-minute sessions using the MOOSES program.
+These variables were collected in 15-min sessions using the MOOSES program.

 Teacher reprimands were defined as negative verbal comments directed toward the target student, or the group that included the target student.
 These comments included scolding, disapproving of student social or academic behavior, or using negative comments directing students to stop misbehavior, as well as redirection or warning of negative consequences by the teacher.
-For example, "Johnny, quit wasting time and get back to work", "Group three, start paying attention or your names are going on the board", and "Stop bothering Kim" would count as reprimands while "Try harder on your math worksheet; I know you can do better", "This is incorrect", and students being asked to "sit" when coming in from lunch are not recorded as reprimands.
+For example, "Johnny, quit wasting time and get back to work," "Group three, start paying attention or your names are going on the board," and "Stop bothering Kim" would count as reprimands while "Try harder on your math worksheet; I know you can do better," "This is incorrect," and students being asked to "sit" when coming in from lunch are not recorded as reprimands.

 Student disruptive behaviors were defined as deliberate physical or verbal displays of inappropriate behavior.
 These included posturing, gestures, and verbal statements intended to provoke others or draw attention to self; inappropriate use of classroom materials; or behavior intended to annoy, pester, or make fun of another.
-Disruptive behavior was any action by the student that interfered with his/her classroom participation and/or the productive classroom activity of peers.
-For example, rocking in the desk chair, tapping pencils, tossing material at other students or around the classroom, popping gum loudly, talking out after specifically being forbidden by teacher instructions, verbally bothering or making fun of someone, threatening ("I'm going to cut you!"), protesting ("Hey, that's not fair!"), or refusing teacher direction ("No, I won't do it," or "Make me!") would be considered disruptive behavior; while kneeling on a chair to reach the table or desk that is difficult to reach when sitting, asking a peer for a pencil or something related to assignment and then getting started on work right away, or whispering to self about instruction would not be coded as disruptive behavior.
+Disruptive behavior was any action by the student that interfered with his or her classroom participation and/or the productive classroom activity of peers.
+For example, rocking in the desk chair, tapping pencils, tossing material at other students or around the classroom, popping gum loudly, talking out after specifically being forbidden by teacher instructions, verbally bothering or making fun of someone, threatening ("I'm going to cut you!"), protesting ("Hey, that's not fair!"), or refusing teacher direction ("No, I won't do it," or "Make me!") would be considered disruptive behavior, while kneeling on a chair to reach the table or desk that is difficult to reach when sitting, asking a peer for a pencil or something related to assignment and then getting started on work right away, or whispering to self about instruction would not be coded as disruptive behavior.

 Student engagement behaviors were defined as a student appropriately working on the assigned/approved activity.
 Examples of student engagement included reading orally or silently as directed, answering questions, writing, and looking at or attending to the learning material and/or task.
-For example, when the student is reading out loud with the class when directed to do so, or quietly following along in the book, they would be engaged.
-If the student stares away from the teacher, a student responding, or instructional materials for more than five seconds, they would be disengaged.
+For example, when the student is reading out loud with the class when directed to do so, or quietly following along in the